5 min read

 For some who identify as asexual, they still masturbate but don’t enjoy partnered sex.
 For others, they don’t want to masturbate or have sex, and find it all wholly uninteresting.
 Some even have partnered sex but don’t view it as sexual.

-If you’re asexual you might have never experienced desire or sexual pleasure.
+If you’re asexual you don’t experience sexual attraction, and you might have never experienced desire or sexual pleasure.
 You might not even feel like you fall in love the way others seem to.

-The point being – asexuality is experienced differently by everyone.
+The point is – asexuality is experienced differently by everyone.
 Having low desire or no desire right now doesn’t necessarily mean you are asexual, but it could mean you are.

-The biggest indicator is usually never having had desire for sex at all.
+The biggest indicator is usually never having experienced sexual attraction or desire.
 But here’s where it gets tricky – because sometimes we just haven’t found what we like sexually, or were brought up in a household where sex was shameful.

-If being asexual sounds like you, you can read more about it here.
+If being asexual sounds like you, you can also read more on the asexuality network’s website.

 My free resource The Desire Test helps you take that first step towards an increased sex drive, by understanding your decreased desire.